 Service is an integral part of a Hill student’s experience, and the student body completes over 24,000 hours of community service each year.
-Known as Hill’s Angels, our students actively volunteer their time and talents to numerous charitable endeavors including: American Cancer Society, Friends of Staten Island (FOSI), Habitat for Humanity, Kids for Kids, Project Hospitality, Seton Foundation for Learning, Special Olympics, Tunnel to Towers, St. Joseph Hill Convent, and so much more.
+Our students actively volunteer their time and talents to numerous charitable endeavors including: American Cancer Society, Friends of Staten Island (FOSI), Habitat for Humanity, Kids for Kids, Project Hospitality, Seton Foundation for Learning, Special Olympics, Tunnel to Towers, St. Joseph Hill Convent, and so much more.

 The sense of purpose and maturity the students gain from these endeavors is invaluable.

 Pre-Covid, summer service has taken Hilltoppers to work with Appalachia Habitat for Humanity in providing dignified and affordable housing in Tennessee’s poorest counties.
 For many Hilltoppers, this experience “changes their lives”, inspiring them to embark on career paths in education, health, elder care, and administration.
 This will resume in Summer 2023.

 Colleges and future employers respect service learning, and our young women take their compassion for others into the world outside of Hill.